Lepton Mixing from a Lattice Flavon Model: A Two-Branch Octant-delta Prediction: Introduction

 so that the observed angles and phases arise from controlled interference between neutrino-dominant mixing and small charged-lepton rotations fixed by $B$-lattice power counting.
 This structure leads to a predictive linkage: the same interference that generates \(U_{e3}\) correlates the atmospheric-octant selection with the displacement of the Dirac phase \(\delta\) (Fig.~\ref{fig:schematic}).

-We derive analytic diagonalization formulas, perform representative coefficient scans consistent with NuFIT~6.0~\cite{NuFIT60} normal ordering, and present a compact analytic relation encoding the two-branch octant--\(\delta\) structure.
+We derive analytic diagonalization formulas, perform representative coefficient scans consistent with NuFIT~6.0~\cite{NuFIT60} normal ordering, and present a compact analytic relation, $\delta\simeq\delta_\nu-\arg(1-r\,e^{-i\Phi_e})$ [Eq.~\eqref{eq:delta-theorem}], that expresses the observed Dirac phase as the neutrino phase $\delta_\nu$ shifted by a charged-lepton interference and encodes the two-branch octant--\(\delta\) structure.
+Both branches predict near-maximal leptonic CP violation, with the Dirac phase above $270^\circ$ ($\delta\approx286^\circ$ in the lower octant, $299^\circ$ in the upper), the regime favored by T2K~\cite{T2K}.
 The resulting correlation provides a sharp and experimentally testable signature of the single-\(B\) lattice-flavon organizing principle at DUNE~\cite{DUNE}, Hyper-Kamiokande~\cite{HyperK}, IceCube~\cite{IceCube}, and JUNO~\cite{JUNO}.